 Alpha Ligand-receptor Assays

 Ligand:receptor assays can be designed to measure the direct interaction of a ligand and a receptor, or a functional response triggered through agonist-mediated receptor activation.
 Direct ligand-binding can be studied using a recombinant, soluble portion of your receptor in biochemical assay.
 Cell surface receptors as well as nuclear receptors can be studied.
 We offer many types of beads as standard catalog products that can be used to bind to an antibody specific for your receptor, or to His-tagged, c-myc-tagged, GST-tagged, or biotinylated receptors, etc. We offer unconjugated beads that can be used to directly-conjugate any molecule of interest (for example, an antibody) to a bead.
-We also offer custom bead conjugation services.
+We also offer AlphaLISA binding kits for several targets, as well as custom bead conjugation services.

 Figure 1.
 Example of the assay design for a TNFα ligand-TNFα receptor binding assay.